PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 the repo is already fully defined plugin that can be loaded to the Neovim as it is.

-To skip this automatic build include `skipBuild = true` into the set that is passed to `buildVimPlugin` function.") }}
+To skip this automatic build include `dontBuild = true` into the set that is passed to `buildVimPlugin` function.") }}

 Now, you can add the plugin to the plugin list as before.